 In my last employment, I designed RESTful APIs for a major telecom company for two good years.
 In this post, I will be sharing my thoughts apart from standard design practices.
 You may not agree with me on a few points, and that’s perfectly OK.
 I will be happy to discuss anything from you with an open mind.

 Let’s start with standard design specific stuff to clear what ‘Roy Fielding’ wants us to build.
-Then we will discuss my stuff, which will be more towards finer points while you design your RESTful APIs.
+Then we will discuss my thoughts, which will be more towards finer points while you design your RESTful APIs.

 REST defines 6 architectural constraints which make any web service – a true RESTful API.

 As the constraint name itself applies, you MUST decide APIs interface for resources inside the system which are exposed to API consumers and follow religiously.
 A resource in the system should have only one logical URI, and that should provide a way to fetch related or additional data.
 It’s always better to synonymize a resource with a web page.

 Any single resource should not be too large and contain each and everything in its representation.
 Whenever relevant, a resource should contain links (HATEOAS) pointing to relative URIs to fetch related information.